 Your Right to 24/7 Support

-The adoption process is rarely easy.
+The adoption process is rarely easy on an emotional level.
 When you’re a prospective birth mother, you’re going to experience many challenges that come up outside of traditional office hours.
 While not legally guaranteed, we believe that all prospective birth mothers have adoption rights to 24/7 support.

 Some agencies provide this, while others do not.
 Ask any professional that you are considering whether or not they agree that 24/7 support should be a part of birth mother adoption rights.